Qingkai Shi, Ph.D.

 • Static Analysis for Bug Scanning

 Pinpoint is an industrial-strength automated software bug scanner.
-It has found hundreds of bugs, including many CVEs, in mature systems.
-It has been successfully commercialized at Sourcebrella Inc (acquired by Ant Group in 2020) and deployed in daily operations for improving the quality of Alipay, a popular digital payment app with over a billion monthly active users.
-Interested readers can refer to my doctoral dissertation as well as follow-up works on path-sensitive sparse dataflow analysis (PLDI'18, PLDI'21, OOPSLA'21, OOPSLA'22a, ) and techniques that detect specific bug types (ICSE'19, OOPSLA'22b, ).
-We received two ACM Distinguished Paper Awards for these works.
+It has found hundreds of vulnerabilities with many CVEs in mature systems .
+It was successfully commercialized at Sourcebrella LLC, which was acquired by Ant Group in 2020 for improving the quality of many products such as Alipay, a popular digital payment app with over a billion monthly active users.
+Interested readers can refer to this doctoral dissertation as well as follow-up works on path-sensitive sparse dataflow analysis (PLDI'18, PLDI'21, OOPSLA'22a, PLDI'24, ) and approaches to detecting specific bug types (OOPSLA'21, OOPSLA'22b, ).
+Two ACM Distinguished Paper Awards were awarded for these studies.

 • Static Analysis for Reverse Engineering

 Reverse engineering by static program analysis attempts to understand through logical reasoning how a previously made software accomplishes a task with very little insight into exactly how it does so.
-We reverse engineer machine code for binary analysis (S&P'23, ISSTA'23, ESEC/FSE'23); we reverse engineer network implementations to obtain the specification of protocol formats and state machines (CCS'23, Security'23).
-We expect to use these techniques to facilitate automated security analysis such as bug scanning and fuzz testing.
-To date, we have discovered many zero-day vulnerabilities through these techniques.
+The research group focuses on network protocol reverse engineering to ensure network security (CCS'23, SEC'23, OOPSLA'24), as well as reverse engineering of machine code for binary analysis (SP'23, ISSTA'23, ESEC/FSE'23).
+These techniques are expected to facilitate automated security analysis, such as bug scanning and fuzz testing.
+To date, many zero-day vulnerabilities have been discovered through these techniques , and an ACM SIGPLAN Distinguished Paper Award was received.

 • Static Analysis for Fuzz Testing

-Fuzz testing is powerful for revealing security loopholes in software, networks, or operating systems.
-We are interested in leveraging static program analysis techniques, particularly, abstract interpretation, to make a general fuzzer more effective and efficient (S&P'20, S&P'22).
-We are also interested in applying fuzzers to domain-specific application scenarios, including compilers or interpreters, constraint solvers or theorem provers, internet of things or network systems, to name a few (ISSTA'20d, ISSTA'21, ESEC/FSE'21, ).
-We received the Google Research Paper Reward and, by fuzzing, have discovered hundreds of bugs in state-of-the-art constraint solvers.
+Fuzz testing is powerful for revealing security loopholes in software.
+The research group is interested in leveraging static program analyses, particularly, abstract interpretation, to make a general fuzzer more effective and efficient (SP'20, SP'22, ).
+The group is also interested in applying fuzzers to domain-specific application scenarios, including compilers or interpreters, constraint solvers or theorem provers, network or distributed systems, to name a few (ESEC/FSE'21, ISSTA'21, ASE'24, ISSTA'24, ).
+By fuzzing, hundreds of bugs in state-of-the-art constraint solvers and open-source software have been discovered.
+The study received an ACM SIGSOFT Distinguished Paper Award and a Google Research Paper Reward.